poloba/discogs-wantlist-scraper-bot/README.md

 -   At this moment the app is only working at dev enviroment.
 -   **Use as your own risk, if you set your cron every 5-10 minutes, discogs maybe block your account.
 I recommend to set the cron to 1 hour minimum.**
+-   Feel free to create an issue / pull request if you find some bug or improvement.

 ## Pending task